mpicbg-scicomp/snakemake-workflows/spim_registration/timelapse/README.md

 A data directory e.g. looks like this:

 It contains the .yaml file for the specific dataset.
-You can either copy it if you want to keep it together with the dataset or make a symlink from the processing repository.
+You can either copy it, if you want to keep it together with the dataset, or make a symlink from the processing repository.

 ```bash
 /path/to/data